His name is Jack Bauer, he's a federal agent. A federal agent!

 Rasputinian Death: Janet York.
 She gets drugged, has her arm broken, gets drugged again, gets run over by a car, and is carelessly left in the middle of the street for at least a half-hour before an ambulance finally arrives.
 And when she's in surgery, she nearly flatlines.
 It isn't until a man impersonating her father mercilessly suffocates her in her hospital bed that she finally dies.

-Rats In A Box: In season 2, CTU agents put Bob Warner and Reza Nayieer in a room together in order to determine who transferred the funds to Abu Fayed.
-Reza cracks and offers to show the CTU agents how the funds were transfered, but they find out that Reza's fiancee Marie — the last person CTU or the audience would suspect — transferred the funds, and she kills Reza and the agents investigating the funds.
+Rats In A Box: In season 2, CTU agents put Bob Warner and Reza Nayieer in a room together in order to determine who transferred the funds to Syed Ali.
+Reza cracks and offers to show the CTU agents how the funds were transferred, but they find out that Reza's fiancé Marie — the last person CTU or the audience would suspect — transferred the funds, and she kills Reza and the agents investigating the funds.

 Real Time: "The following takes place between 3AM and 4AM."